Temple of Artemis, Corfu: Excavations

 The ruins were found during the Napoleonic Wars by soldiers of the French general François-Xavier Donzelot as they were digging, preparing for trench warfare.

 Kaiser Wilhelm II, while vacationing at his summer palace of Achilleion in Corfu and while Europe was preparing for war, was involved in excavations at the site of the ancient temple, led by the Greek archaeologist Federiko Versakis on behalf of the Greek Archaeological Society and the famous German archaeologist Wilhelm Dörpfeld on behalf of the German Archaeological Institute, started excavations at the Artemis Temple of Corfu.
 The Kaiser's activities in Corfu at the time involved both political and archaeological matters.
 The excavations involved political manoeuvering due to the antagonism that had developed between the two principal archaeologists at the Corfu Temple site.

 Wilhelm II had a "lifelong obsession" with the Gorgon sculpture, which is attributed to his attendance at seminars on Greek Archaeology while at the University of Bonn.
 The seminars were given by archaeologist Reinhard Kekulé von Stradonitz, who later became the Kaiser's advisor.

 Little remains today on the site, with only the foundation of the temple and other fragments still existing there.
-However, the existing ruins have provided sufficient information for a complete reconstruction of the architectural details of the temple.
+However, the existing ruins have provided sufficient information for the anastylosis of the architectural details of the temple.